TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 ![](./Images/pact-verified-broker-badge.png)

-# Bonus
+# 10. Bonus | Challenge
-## Breaking the Contracts
+## 10.1 Breaking the Contracts
-Run the same changes we did earlier for breaking the contracts.
+Run the `Pact.Consumer` tests with the same changes we did earlier for breaking the contracts in section `6.
+Breaking the Contracts`.
+Publish the pact file again and then run the `Pact.Provider` tests.

 Take a look at how the Pact Broker handles these test failures.

-## Want to write more tests?
+## 10.2 Want to write more tests?
-So far we have only done two basic GET contract tests to the `SpiritAnimal` endpoint.
-Looking at the swagger document () we can see there are still `POST`, `PUT` and `DELETE` methods that could have tests written.
+So far we have only done two basic GET request contract tests to the `SpiritAnimal` endpoint.
+Looking at the swagger document, we can see there are still `POST`, `PUT` and `DELETE` request methods that could have tests written.

 Using what you have learned from implementing the `GET` tests try to write tests for the other methods of the API that are permitted.